 Provo, Utah 84602

-Note: An optional meeting will be held in the Provo City Library ballroom at 8:15 a.m. on the first day of the conference to answer questions about these credit requirements.
+Note: An optional meeting will be held at the Provo City Library at 8:15 a.m. on the first day of the conference to answer questions about these credit requirements.

 Citation: Hodges, Margaret (reteller).
 Saint George and the Dragon.
 Illustrated by Trina Schart Hyman.
 Boston: Little, Brown, 1984.